npg70/galbreath-old/people/galbreath-peter-1749.md

 ---
 ***Peter Galbreath***, son of *[David Galbreath](galbreath-david-1718.md)* and *Isabella Watson*, baptized at Campbeltown 5 Apr 1749.[^birth]

+He married **Agnes McMurchy** about 1776.
+The marriage does not appear in the OPR.

 Family is listed as living in Laggan in the Parish of Kilchousland according to the 1792 Census[^1792]

 He died before 1811.[^jean-marriage]